GallTech/rag-lab/README.md

 ---

 This architecture makes it easy to **swap components** (e.g., different embedding models, storage backends, or UI layers) without disrupting the rest of the system.
+Also facilitates moving the stateless services (API, UI, embedding workers) to K8s.

 ---
 ## Testing Strategy